FinanceFluency

 Income Statement: You record your proportional share of the associate's Net Income, usually as a single line called "Income from Equity Method Investments" or "Equity in Net Income of Associates."
 You do not consolidate their revenue and expenses.

-Since the associate's revenue is NOT on your Income Statement, but the investment IS reflected in your Equity Value (through the share price), your EV/Revenue multiple could look artificially high if you don't adjust.
+Since the associate's revenue is NOT on your Income Statement, but the investment IS reflected in your Equity Value (through the share price), your Enterprise Value/Revenue multiple could look artificially high if you don't adjust.
 Advanced interviewers might ask about this.

-Impact on EV: The equity method investment is a non-operating asset.
+Impact on Enterprise Value: The equity method investment is a non-operating asset.
 In a clean valuation, you would:

-- Calculate EV based on the parent's own operations
+1. Calculate Enterprise Value based on the parent's own operations

 More than 50% — full consolidation